 I played and toured with Catfish Jenkins for 15 years while getting a music minor at UIC.
 I played in a couple of Aras Volodka bands and played a few other random gigs.

 I started playing with these guys in high school.
 There were various lineups, but it was mostly the same group of good friends.
 We started as a blues band, drifted into being a jam band, then moved into alt/indie rock.
 Then we changed our name to Empire Lines.
-Babies were birthed, a thesis needed to get written, and distant homes were bought, and that was the end.
+Babies were birthed, a thesis needed to get written, distant homes were bought, and that was the end.

 Aras Volodka writes great songs and likes to record lush arrangements of them.
 Live shows provided more stripped-down, raucous arrangements.
 A friend, classmate, and the local guitar tech suggested I play guitar in this band; The Specs.
 We had a guitarist on drums, a keyboard player on bass, and a bassist on guitar and it sounded like it.
 A few years later I joined Aras’s band again, this time on bass.